Scania Football Association

 The Skånes Fotbollförbund (Scania Football Association) is one of the 24 district organisations of the Swedish Football Association.
 It administers lower tier football in the non-administrative province of Scania.

 Background

-Skånes Fotbollförbund, commonly referred to as Skånes FF, is the governing body for football in the historical province of Skåne, the corresponding area being Skåne County.
+Skånes Fotbollförbund, commonly referred to as Skånes FF, is the governing body for football in the historical province of Scania, the corresponding area being Skåne County.
 The Association was founded on 23 March 1919 and currently has 376 member clubs.
 Skånes FF is based in Malmö.

 Affiliated Members

 The following clubs are affiliated to the Skånes FF (2017):